How Races Work

 Now you have registered for today's race, you have done your practicing, got your bike totally tuned in for the track and most important of all you have checked your MOTO sheets to make sure everything is correct.
 Its now time to start the racing.

 The races are run in numerical order by Moto numbers.
-Each rider will have to race 3 times or rounds, always in the same Moto number.
+Each rider will have to race at least 3 times.

 STAGING: Staging takes place behind the starting gate and you should be there at least 5 Moto's ahead of the one you are racing in.
 There will be a person called the Stager who will call out each Moto number, each riders name that is in that Moto and their starting lane assignments.
 The Stager will then direct you what to do next.

 STARTING GATE: Now you are on the starting gate.
 You know the starting lane you are supposed to be in, but where is it?
 When you are standing on the gate looking out at the track lane 1 is on the same side of the gate that the first turn turns to.
 If the first turn is to the left then lane 1 is on the left side of the gate.
 There are 8 different starting lanes on the gate, with lane 8 being on the opposite end from lane 1.

 The starting gate is run by a computer and has a set number of commands it must go through before it can be reset, the last of which is to drop the gate.
 If you are on the gate and the commands have started there is no way to stop the gate from dropping.